pactumjs/pactum/docs/mock-server.md

 ## Adding Behavior

 By now, you know how to start & stop a mock server.
-To add behavior, we need to add [interactions](https://github.com/ASaiAnudeep/pactum/wiki/Interactions) into it.
+To add behavior, we need to add [interactions](https://github.com/ASaiAnudeep/pactum/wiki/Interactions) to it.
 An interaction contains a message with request & response details.
 When a request is received, the mock server will look if there is a matching interaction.
 If found it will return the specified response or 404 will be returned.

 We have three kinds of interactions.
 They are